 We definitely find this news exciting but, for us, it really is not that surprising.
 We are referring to a news article published January 12 2022 on the HempGrower website entitled “Oregon State Research Shows Hemp Compounds Prevent Coronavirus From Entering Human Cells” which reported on current research being performed.
+In particular, CBDA and CBGA are identified as potentially effective and powerful compounds able to stop the spread of COVID-19!

 The title pretty much explains the news but let us flesh it out just a bit more.
 (For complete details, we recommend you read the above-linked original article.)